The climate in climate economics: Literature

-The second strand of work to which we relate our paper is the body of literature that attempts to analyze the scientific foundations of the climate emulator of the DICE model. \citet{Calel2017} discussed the physics of different climate models including DICE.~\citet{Thompson2018} conducted an intercomparison study of models including DICE to assess how they have been designed from a physics point of view.~\cite{miftakhova2020statistical} propose a general emulation method for constructing low-dimensional approximations of complex dynamic climate models and develop an emulator for MAGICC to approximate the impact of emissions on global temperature.~\citet{Geoffroy2013} show how two-layer energy-balance models (formally identical to the temperature equations in DICE) can be used to match the results in CMIP5. \cite{joos2013carbon} quantify responses to emission pulses in a carbon cycle intercomparison project.
+More directly related to our paper, there have been several important contributions about the calibration of CEs.~\cite{miftakhova2020statistical} propose a general emulation method for constructing low-dimensional approximations of complex dynamic climate models and develop an emulator for MAGICC to approximate the impact of emissions on global temperature.~\cite{cai2019climate} calibrate a spatial climate system to match four RCP scenarios and historical data.~\citet{Traeger2014} and~\citet{Cai2012,Cai2019} re-calibrate the DICE CE from a ten-year time step (as in the DICE-2007 formulation) or five-year time step (as in the DICE-2016 formulation) to higher frequency data.
+In the climate-science literature,~\citet{Calel2017} discuss the physics of different climate models, including DICE.~\citet{Thompson2018} conducted an intercomparison study of models, including DICE to assess how they have been designed from a physics point of view.~\citet{Geoffroy2013} show how two-layer energy-balance models (formally identical to the temperature equations in DICE) can be used to match the results in CMIP5.~\cite{joos2013carbon} quantify responses to emission pulses in a carbon cycle intercomparison project.
 Our analysis relies heavily on these two latter papers.
-In particular, we use \citet{Geoffroy2013}'s calibration of the temperature equation and take our carbon-cycle benchmarks from~\cite{joos2013carbon}.
+In particular, we use~\citet{Geoffroy2013}'s calibration of the temperature equation and take our carbon-cycle benchmarks from~\cite{joos2013carbon}.
+Our paper is closest to~\cite{Dietz2020}, and we compare our contributions in more detail in the following sections.

-Third, the contribution of our paper is also related to studies that re-calibrate the DICE model from a ten year time step (as in the DICE 2007 formulation) or five-year time step (as in DICE-2016 formulation) to the annual time step, as done for instance by~\citet{Traeger2014} and~\citet{Cai2019,Cai2012}.\footnote{Below, we will show how to calibrate CDICE for arbitrary time steps, in multiples of years.}